DigiBP/Team-Blueberries/README.md

 <p>To keep the modeling process as lean as possible, we used two decision tables (DMN).</p>
 <p>In the first DMN it is first checked which type of absence is desired.
 This can be seen in the first line.</p>
 <p>After that, there are a number of additional specifications that must be met in order for the test to be approved either automatically or provisionally.
 If a requirement is not met, the request is rejected.</p>
+<p>The second DMN represents the second step to ensure that the capacity of the team is not reached when an emyployee wants to take time off.
+The current capacity is set to &lt;50% of employees must be available.</p>
-<p>In the following subsections, the DRD model and the corresponding DMN model can be viewed.</p>
+<p>In the following subsections, the DRD models and the corresponding DMN models can be viewed.</p>
 </br>

-<h4 id="4.2.1 Decision Table Absence from type">4.2.1 Decision Table Absence from type</h4>
+<h4 id="4.2.1 Decision Table Absence from type">4.2.1 Decision Table "Absence from type"</h4>
-<p>In the DRD model, the dependencies on the DMN model are evident:</p>
+<p>In the DRD model, the dependencies on the DMN are evident:</p>
 <img src="https://github.com/DigiBP/Team-Blueberries/blob/main/docs/AbsenceRequest_TO_BE_DRD_DMNModel.png" alt="DRD model from first DMN">
 </br>
-<p>If you click on the blue square in the top box "Absence from Type", you will get to the DMN model:</p>
+<p>If you click on the blue square in the top box "Absence from Type", you will get to the DMN:</p>
 <img src="https://github.com/DigiBP/Team-Blueberries/blob/main/docs/AbsenceRequest_TO_BE_DMNModel.png" alt="First DMN model">
 </br>

-<h4 id="4.2.2 Decision Table Absence from team capacity">4.2.2 Decision Table Absence from team capacity</h4>
+<h4 id="4.2.2 Decision Table Absence from team capacity">4.2.2 Decision Table "Absence from team capacity"</h4>
-<p>This table is the second step to ensure that the capacity of the team is not reached when an emyployee wants to take time off.
-The current capacity is set to &lt;50% of employees must be available.</p>

-&#129488;// Pic from our final Decision Table Absence from team capacity
+<p>In the DRD model, the dependencies on the DMN are evident:</p>
 </br>
+<p>If you click on the blue square in the top box "Absence from Type", you will get to the DMN:</p>

 <h3 id="4.3 Improvements">4.3 Improvements</h3>
 &#129488;// describe the improvements